Martin JRM Mars: Philippine Mars

 On 9 February, Philippine Mars left Sproat Lake, lifting off at 11:03am PST.
 The aircraft made a fast pass of the bomber base, Harbour Quay and Port Alberni paper mill, before departing the area via the Alberni Inlet.
 Multiple general aviation aircraft were present in the area prior to, and during the departure.
 The aircraft was visible on several coastal webcams along its route of flight, up to and including its approach into San Francisco Bay.
 About midway through the journey, Philippine Mars was joined by two vintage aircraft, a privately registered Howard DGA-15 (N858H) and a Boeing Canso (N9767).
-Both aircraft followed Philippine for several miles between Lincoln City and Florence, Oregon, with Philippine adjusting her speed to accommodate them.
-Following a successful landing in San Francisco Bay, the aircraft was towed to a mooring buoy at the Alameda Seaplane Base, to await its final planned flight to an undisclosed lake, where it is due to be disassembled at its factory assembly joints and transported the remaining distance to Pima Air & Space Museum by road.
+Both aircraft followed Philippine for several miles between Lincoln City and Florence, Oregon.
+Following a successful landing in San Francisco Bay, Philippine was towed to a mooring buoy at the Alameda Seaplane Base, to await its final planned flight to Lake Pleasant, Arizona.

-On February 10, Philippine Mars departed San Francisco Bay, lifting off at 11:57am PST.
-The aircraft flew outbound over the Golden Gate Bridge and followed the coast past Santa Cruz and Monterey before flying inland toward its final destination of Lake Pleasant, Arizona.
-As the aircraft neared Palm Springs, California, it was joined by an array of historic aircraft, including a Consolidated PB4Y-2 Privateer (N2871G), as well as a P-51D Mustang (N44727), which escorted the aircraft the remaining distance to Lake Pleasant, Arizona.
+On 10 February, Philippine Mars departed San Francisco Bay for Lake Pleasant, lifting off at 11:57am PST.
+The aircraft flew outbound over the Golden Gate Bridge and followed the coast past Santa Cruz and Monterey before flying inland toward Arizona.
+As Philippine neared Palm Springs, California, it was joined by an array of historic aircraft, including a Consolidated PB4Y-2 Privateer (N2871G), as well as a P-51D Mustang (N44727), which escorted the aircraft the remaining distance to Lake Pleasant.
 Philippine Mars landed without incident, completing the last flight of a Martin Mars aircraft.
-Philippine Mars will be de-watered in the coming days, while a timeline for when preparations will begin for dismantling of the aircraft has yet to be released.

-As of 14 May, the Philippine Mars fuselage was enroute to the Pima Air and Space Museum.
-Travelling by night, it is at the time of this edit, in Casa Grande, Arizona; taking a westward route to avoid obstacles and traffic.
-The engines, wing box, outer panels and tail were removed and transported to the museum before the fuselage move.
-The journey from Lake Pleasant to the Pima Air & Space Museum in Tucson, Arizona is expected to take roughly a week.

-As of 4 June, the Philippine Mars is at Pima Air and Space.
-The wings and tail have been reinstalled, with engines, pontoons and wing fairings still awaiting installation.
+On 12 February, Philippine Mars was de-watered and removed from the lake via boat-ramp, to be prepared for relocation to its final resting place at Pima Air & Space Museum in Tucson, Arizona.
+Due its nature as a flying boat, which lacked any landing gear, and Pima Air and Space not bordering a suitable body of water, Philippine had to be transported the remaining distance by road.
+It was disassembled along its factory assembly joints, with the fuselage, wings, and tail being transported separately.
+The move was completed with the arrival of the fuselage on 16 May.

+By 25 September 2025, Philippine Mars had been reassembled and placed on public display at its permanent home within Pima.

+The Philippine Mars on display at Pima Air and Space on 6 March 2026.
+It is adjacent to the 787 prototype and detail restoration work is still in progress.